 “The first one was really easy, he practically went cataleptic before I started!"

 "My second client was a natural somnambulist."

-And my much less experienced girlfriend was getting better results than I was.
+And my much less experienced friend was getting better results than I was.

-So, long story a little bit shorter, I studied her.
-I paid attention to what she did OUTSIDE of the actual induction, because her specific induction technique was one that I had taught her!
+I paid attention to what she did OUTSIDE of the actual induction, because her specific technique was one that I had taught her!
 So there had to be more to it, right?

 1: Get rapport.

 3: Go into trance yourself.

 After that, your subject is primed to work with you and go as deeply into trance as they want to.
 That means that your session has a significantly higher chance of being easy and successful.